 There is no harm in reminding your users or subscribers that they are onto a very smart decision.
-Be confident to add a little boast in your site page.
+Be confident to add a little boost in your site page.
 It doesn’t affect the sign-up page to give the idea of recency by flashing persuading figures of the choice they have taken.
 Make sure to maintain the right balance.
 If you load up on information all at once, you will make your UI redundant and make the users’ cognitive load suffer with vague information.
 Display microcopy only when the user enters a place where it becomes a requirement to use.

 10. Useful Bursts Of MicroCopy For UX Magic

-Have a look at some of valuable bits of microcopy that you can implement in your site without even bothering for the need of testing.
+Have a look at some of the valuable bits of microcopy that you can implement in your site without even bothering for the need of testing.
 These will definitely enhance your UX and make it powerful :-

 1. Never Shared, Never Spammed

 Some apps put the user at ease by being pretty honest with its email address field.
 Although ‘never shared’ might be just assumed by the competent marketers when asked for email addresses, but the user are still left in doubt.
 Obviously, one has to take care that this message falls in context with the other fields.
 If you seek permission for third party contact from the users, then this might prove the ‘never shared’ message false.
 Be it in overall terms, it is excellent to re-assure users through this if you are willing to support it with action.